t-gebauer/vscode-code-strider/README.md

 ## Requirements

 No dependencies.
-This extension uses the *WASM* builds of [Tree-sitter](https://github.com/tree-sitter/tree-sitter), thus no native dependencies are required.
+This extension bundles the *WASM* builds of [Tree-sitter](https://github.com/tree-sitter/tree-sitter, thus, no native dependencies are required.

 In the future I might try to integrate native tree-sitter again, but that is currently quite complicated.
 The extension would need to be compiled with the exact same version of VS Code where it will be used.